For whatever reason, I’ve always had it in my head that Kilkenny is aaaages away from Dublin.

-It’s like a piece of Hogsmeade from the Harry Potter series was airlifted from London and plonked down in the centre of Kilkenny.
+It’s only a couple of minutes from where you munched down breakfast and it’s like a piece of Hogsmeade from the Harry Potter series was airlifted from London and plonked down in the centre of Kilkenny.

 Amazing stuff 😍!

-Located smack bang in the middle of the city, Kilkenny Castle is a 12th-century structure that was originally constructed of wood in 1172.
+A two-minute saunter from Butter Slip land stands Kilkenny Castle, a 12th-century structure that was originally constructed of wood in 1172.

 Overlooking the River Nore, the castle stood in all its wooden glory for just thirty years before it was rebuilt with stone by the Earl of Pembroke.